PowerPal

 This raised a new challenge:

-How can we keep users engaged throughout the month?
+How can we keep users engaged consistently throughout the month?

 This led to the introduction of gamification.